reserufus/hausarbeit_uberschussladen/misc/README.md

-# misc folder
+# Miscellaneous Scripts

-This folder contains other scripts that are used for my homework about surplus charging.
+This folder houses additional scripts developed for my homework on surplus charging, providing supplementary tools for analysis and visualization.

+## Cost Visualization

-The script `create_cost_bar_diagram` creates a bar diagram using matplotlib to visualize the expected yearly costs of the four charging methods.
+The script `create_cost_bar_diagram` generates a bar diagram using Matplotlib to illustrate the expected annual costs of the four charging methods.
+It offers a clear visual comparison of the financial implications of each approach.